 Tell the building managers of the current and new offices when you’re intending to move and they’ll prepare a location close to the entrance for the removal vehicles.
 If you forget to do this and the offices are in a busy area with restricted parking, the time it takes to complete the move will increase significantly.

 If you’re self-packing, pre-order the packing materials at least a week in advance before you intend to pack.
 It can take a long time to pack carefully to ensure the office equipment doesn’t break in transit.
 Get plenty of boxes, bubble wrap, packing paper and tape.
 If you’ve booked a removal company but chose to self-pack, they usually provide packing materials with delivery and collection included.
+If you didn’t, simply rent plastic moving boxes as a faster and cheaper solution to make your next move less stressful a wasteful.

 Some removal companies don’t offer packing materials and if this is the case for your move, it’s important to source eco-friendly packing materials such as recycled boxes and packing paper to reduce the carbon footprint of the relocation.
 Local supermarkets and shops give them away for free and ask other businesses within the office building.